pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

       - `n3 = 7`, `nc3 = 40`
   - Forth layer (Fully connected Softmax)
     - `a3 = 7x7x40 = 1960`  as a vector..
-- In the last example you seen that the image are getting smaller after each layer and thats the trend now.
+- In the last example you seen that the image are getting smaller after each layer.
 - Types of layer in a convolutional network:
   - Convolution. 		`#Conv`
   - Pooling      `#Pool`